iwyg/filemanager/README.md

 #### `Directory options`:

 Set the rootdirectory within `workspace` and select which directories should be excluded.
 You can also choose to allow moving, removing and/or creating directories.
-Uncheck `Show filesearch` if don't need fielsearch on this field (since 1.0.5).
+Uncheck `Show filesearch` if you don't need fielsearch on this field (since 1.0.5).

 ![Filebrowser View](http://dev.thomas-appel.com/symphony/assets/sym_fm_1_settings_fileuoload_a.png)